 This idea of subjective art appreciation is the basis of Maiocchi's argument.
-He firmly states that he is at odds with Winterson and resents the claim that he has been 'uncooperative'.
-If anything, he maintains, he has listened to Winterson 'patiently'.
+He firmly states that he is at odds with Winterson and resents the claim that he has been 'recalcitrant'.
+If anything, he maintains, he has listened to Winterson not only with patience, but with 'exemplary patience'.
 Maiocchi wants to sound like a reasonable man who has given Winterson every chance to have her say.
-He wants to establish that he and Winterson are on equal footing and that he is entitled to exercise his rights 'just as Mrs Winterson uses hers'.
-He relies on his superior knowledge of art to inform his argument, providing an overview of the junk art movement and its spreading acceptance in the wider world to enhance the credibility of his sculpture garden and make those who would disparage it seem out-of-touch.
-Maiocchi also affiliates himself with a 'growing movement', which appears to be at the cutting edge of artistic practice.
-He therefore presents himself as forward-looking by speaking of the 'ever-evolving project' to which he has committed himself.
+He wants to establish that he and Winterson are on equal footing and that he is entitled to exercise his rights 'just as Mrs Winterson exercises hers'.
+He relies on his superior knowledge of art to inform his argument, providing an overview of the junk art movement and its widespread acceptance in the wider world to enhance the credibility of his sculpture garden and make those who would disparage it seem out-of-touch.
+Although he concedes that he is still working towards a degree of recognition that he has not yet received, Maiocchi also affiliates himself with a 'growing movement', which appears to be at the cutting edge of artistic practice.
+He simultaneously appears modest in acknowledging the limited extent of his achievement thus far, and forward-looking in speaking of the 'ever-evolving project' to which he has committed himself.
 Conversely, in Maiocchi's account of her, Winterson emerges as a person of limited vision ('Perhaps Mrs Winterson cannot see it, but junk can be a beautiful thing').
-As one who has 'worked hard to acquire [...] skills', he is understandably piqued by Winterson's dismissive and scoffing reference to him as one 'who calls himself a "junk artist".
+As one who has 'worked hard to acquire [...] skills', he is understandably piqued by Winterson's dismissive and scoffing reference to him as one 'who styles himself a "junk and salvage artist".
 In an act of verbal retaliation, he rhetorically asks 'Where is your imagination, Mrs Winterson?'

 As he reaches the end of his letter, Maiocchi is determined to demonstrate that legal threats do not faze him.
-He adopts legal language to assert that he has not 'broken any local laws' and expresses his self-assuredness that, in any 'purely aesthetic dispute', his expertise will prevail.
+He adopts legal language to assert that he has 'infringed no local bylaws', and expresses his self-assuredness that in any 'purely aesthetic dispute', his expertise will prevail.
 He declares, unsurprisingly, that he is 'happy to engage in discussions about art with Mrs Winterson and AREA whenever they choose', further reinforcing he is confident of his authority in this field.
-He closes by suggesting that 'we should resolve to let everyone make their own [...] choices', to reinforce that Winterson and AREA have no right to impose their standards on him and are, perhaps, proving themselves rather naïve in making the attempt.
-In a final flourish, he signs off as 'Mr Frank Maiocchi, junk artist and home-owner' affirming both the title that Winterson has questioned and his rights in relation to his own property.
+He closes by citing a well-known saying, 'live and let live', to reinforce that Winterson and AREA have no right to impose their standards on him and are, perhaps, proving themselves rather naïve in making the attempt.
+In a final flourish, he signs off as 'Mr Frank Maiocchi, junk and salvage artist, home-owner' affirming both the title that Winterson has questioned and his rights in relation to his own property.
 His response indicates that there will be no easy path to mediation between the parties to this dispute.